msdundar/msdundar.github.io/content/posts/a-recap-of-2023/index.md

 another road trip to Dusseldorf, Cologne, Bonn, Koblenz, Braubach, and Boppard, which was again quite fun.

 {{< figure src="assets/2-corfu-greece.jpg" caption="Corfu / Greece" >}}

+Then I had the chance to end the year with another road trip to Italy, this time to Verona, Bologna, and Florence.
+Combining Christmas and New Year’s Eve, and spending 11 days on the road in the Northern part of Italy was very fun.
+Also, we welcomed the New Year in Florence, which was a magnificent experience and a great escape from Berlin’s New Year fireworks madness.

 Sadly, I couldn’t have any trips outside of the EU this year, as I changed jobs and the probation period was a total hustle and bustle.